Grendel Inc.

 Grendel Inc., founded by George Kellgren, was a Florida firearms company which produced polymer framed semi-automatic pistols from 1987 to 1994.
 Zytel was used for grips, magazines, and furniture while slides, barrels, slide rails, and other high-pressure parts were manufactured using LaSalle Stressproof steel.

 Products

-Grendel P10 - introduced in 1988, the P10 is a .380 double action only with no levers with rudimentary sights and had a large trigger guard.
-It also had no detachable magazine and was loaded by locking the slide back and feeding ten rounds through the open chamber into the spring-loaded grip itself, usually with a stripper clip.
+Grendel P10 - introduced in 1988, the P10 is a .380 double-action only pistol with no manual safety.
+It feeds from a non-detachable magazine which can be loaded either with individual cartridges or with an M16 stripper clip with an appropriate adapter tool.

 Grendel P12 - produced from 1991 until 1994, the P12 is a P10 with an 11-round detachable box magazine.
 It was Grendel's last .380.

-Grendel P30 - a single-action, fluted barrel .22 WMR magnum blowback pistol that used a 30-round box magazine.
-The five inch barrel model gave an overall length of 8.5 inches.
+Grendel P30 - a single-action, fluted barrel .22 WMR blowback pistol that uses a 30-round box magazine.
+The five inch barrel model has an overall length of 8.5 inches.